umbraco/UmbracoDocs/Documentation/Installation/system-requirements.md

 ###Umbraco 4.7.x

 * IIS 6+  (IIS 7 Preferred)
-* SQL CE, SQL Server 2008 and higher or MySQL
+* SQL CE, SQL Server 2008 and higher or MySQL (must support case insensitive queries)
 * ASP.NET 4, MVC 3
 * Medium-Trust/Full-Trust (Should work in Medium-Trust environments, but Full-Trust is still preferred)
 * Ability to set file permissions to include create/read/write (or better) for the user that "owns" the Application Pool for your site (NETWORK SERVICE, typically)